 Another American woman I spoke to that night, Isabelle, 19, from Oregon, compared the party scene in Whistler to that of Mexico.
 "We've obviously picked here because the 19 drinking age, so it kind of feels like you're 21… I do ski, but I wanted to save my money for the drinks."
 At some point, I brought up the topic of Americans who want to move to Canada due to the Trump presidency, to which Isabelle responded: "I think it's all bullshit.
 If we're getting into politics: I'm for Trump."

 Myself being an American who relocated to Canada years ago partially because I disagreed with my home country's politics, I began to grow weary at some point after that conversation, but powered on.
-Here are some of my other highlights of the weekend: watching frat dudes choke one another out in a club seemingly for fun; having a dude follow me around a club over the course of an hour tapping me on the shoulder repetitively as a childish means of flirting; witnessing drunk girls crying in various club bathrooms.
-Truly, the most fitting description for MLK weekend in Whistler is this: a traveling frat party.
+Here are some of my other highlights of the weekend: watching frat dudes choke each other out in a club seemingly for fun; having a dude follow me around a club over the course of an hour tapping me on the shoulder repetitively as a childish means of flirting; witnessing drunk girls crying in various club bathrooms.
+Truly, the most fitting description for MLK weekend in Whistler is this: a travelling frat party.

-On the morning of Martin Luther King Jr. Day on Monday in Whistler, frozen splatters of puke dotted snow piles around the village as some college students took their final walks of the weekend in mini dresses and thigh-high boots.
+On the morning of Martin Luther King Jr. Day on Monday in Whistler, frozen splatters of puke dotted snow piles around the village as some college students took their final walks of shame of the weekend in mini dresses and thigh-high boots.
 There were lost IDs, lost jackets, lost credit cards.
 But later that day, most Americans would take their several-hours-long bus rides back south of the border, allowing the bubble to return to its former self.